rexlx/performance/README.md

 A collection of performance gathering tools written in golang and python

-You'll notice ive split this into two categories, python and golang. golang currently has limited support (only rcpu is ready), rnet will come next.
+You'll notice ive split this into two categories, python and golang. golang currently has limited support (only rcpu and rmem are ready), rnet will come next.
 The readme is split up into golng tools and then python tools.

 # Golang